Swedish Homes Scandinavian Homes

 villa skogshall 1884 gnesta sweden 20

-A general view of the bedroom.
-An unusual diamond-shaped window, a dress on the wall, simple white curtains, a wicker basket for blankets — beauty here is hidden in the details.
+Here’s another view of the guest room.
+The diamond-shaped window, a dress hanging on the wall, the simple white curtains, and a wicker basket for blankets—it’s all about the little details.

 villa skogshall 1884 gnesta sweden 21